 Des Moines, Iowa: Two delegates from Des Moines (Kathleen McQuillen and John Tuzcu) returned to work in a conservative area.
-The Congressional Representative from Des Moines, Leonard Boswell (D), rates a -3 on the US Campaign to End the Israeli Occupation's Congressional Report Card.
+The Congressional Representative from their district, Leonard Boswell (D), rates poorly (a "-3" rating) on the US Campaign to End the Israeli Occupation's Congressional Report Card which tracks politicians' positions on major pieces of legislation and other policy statements which relate to U.S. policy toward Israel/Palestine.
 Kathleen McQuillen scheduled meetings with Boswell's offices on Israeli accountability for US funding and she and John Tuzcu were interviewed on WOI Iowa Public Radio (reaching 101,300 listeners), and published two articles in the Des Moines Register (reaching 146,050).

 Boone, North Carolina: Nancy Benson has brought her delegation experience home with features in local publications including the Mountain Times (circ.
 20,500), Watauga Democrat (circ.
 20,832), and the High Country Press (circ.
 11,500) and she was also interviewed on the conservative WATA Talk Radio (26,000 listeners).
 In addition, she has given talks at the Boone Unitarian Universalist Church and two presentations to Democratic Women's groups.
 Nancy's advocacy has already made a positive mark in her town by getting people talking about the Israeli/Palestinian conflict.
-Nancy's congressional representative, Virginia Fox (R), scores a -3 in her voting on Israel and Palestine.